Heat loss FAQ

 How are heat gains and heat losses done?

-The whole house is measured room by room, or just possible the home perimeter, making note of window size, direction the windows face, type of construction, wall insulation, length, and direction of exposed wall.
+The whole house is measured room by room, or possibly the home perimeter, making note of window size, direction the windows face, type of construction, wall insulation, length, and direction of exposed wall.
 Any unconditioned walls, which are walls not exposed to the outside, but to unheated areas like a wall with a garage or sunroof on the other side.
 The amount of attic and floor insulation and the size of all exterior doors.
 All these measurements will affect the Heat Loss or Heat Gain due to prevailing winds and direct sunlight.
-The data is calculated, and the result is generated in total home BTU requirements or room-by-room requirements and equipment sizes.
+The data is calculated, and the result is generated in total home BTU requirements, room-by-room requirements, and equipment sizes.

 Does the heat loss or heat gain change with outdoor temperature changes?

 Yes, the heat loss or heat gain will change with outdoor temperature changes.
 The calculations are done for the average minimum and maximum temperatures of the area you live in.
-When a heat loss is performed, for example, using 13°F, we will achieve a specific heat loss for the home.
+When a heat loss calculation is performed, for example, using a temperature of 13F, we will achieve a specific heat loss for the home.
 Let's use a heat loss of 45,000 BTU/h.
 In other words, your heat loss at 13F is 45,000 per hour.
-Let's say today it has warmed up to 32F.
-The heat loss is less than 45,000; it may only be 30,000.
+Let's say it has warmed up to 32°F today.
+The heat loss is less than 45,000; it may be as low as 30,000.
 Your heat loss does the opposite of outside temperatures.
 As the temperature outside decreases, the heat loss increases.
 When the outdoor temperature increases, the heat loss decreases.

 Why do a heat loss or heat gain calculation?

 Properly sized equipment runs more efficiently by cycling properly, thus saving fuel.
 Properly sized units will reduce maintenance costs by minimizing frequent starts and stops.
 If a unit cycles too often (heating up too quickly and shutting off again while the thermostat is still calling) due to being oversized, the rated efficiency of the equipment may never be met.
 The unit does not start at peak efficiency.
-It will start lower and work its way up to the efficiency rating of the manufacturer.
+It will start lower and gradually work its way up to the manufacturer's efficiency rating.
 In short, the larger the unit above the heat loss, the less efficient it will become.

 If the unit is undersized, it will run a lot more than needed and may never heat the home, but use excess fuel.
 This is not as bad mechanically as cycling too often, but it will result in higher fuel bills.